What is Color Blocking?

 TRY suggests outfit combinations from the clothes you already own.
 Upload your wardrobe, pick an occasion, and get ideas that fit your style—including staples and formulas that work.

-How many colors should I use for color blocking?
+What colors work best for color blocking?